rkuma183/wilsonmar.github.io/_posts/2016-08-13-appdynamics.md

 The AD Metric Browser can display metrics as a mash-up of data from cloud vendors.

-For example, for Amazon S3, AD can analyze CloudWatch metrics about the S3 buckets designated:
+For example, AD can analyze CloudWatch metrics of Amazon S3 service usage for buckets designated:

 * <strong>Size</strong> of all the objects present in bucket(s).